Adventure & Outdoors

-Relaxing in natural hot springs is good for the soul.
-From the soothing sensation of being enveloped in warm water to the therapeutic value of the the natural minerals, BC’s hot springs perfectly complement the adventure found on local mountains and waterways.
+From the soothing sensation of being enveloped in warm water to the therapeutic value of the natural minerals, BC’s hot springs perfectly complement the adventure found on local mountains and waterways.

-Begin your tour in Cranbrook, which over the years has transitioned from a thriving railway town to become the largest city in the Kootenay Rockies, and home to the Canadian Rockies Interntional Airport.
-Admire 19th century heritage homes, and visit the Canadian Museum of Rail Travel’s award-winning collection of restored railcars and locomotives.
-Make time for a detour to Fort Steele Heritage Town and go back in time to experience “wild west” life in a restored 1860s gold rush town.
+Begin your tour in Cranbrook, which over the years has transitioned from a thriving railway town to become the largest city in the Kootenay Rockies, and home to the Canadian Rockies International Airport (YXC).
+Admire 19th-century heritage homes, and visit the Canadian Museum of Rail Travel’s award-winning collection of restored railcars and locomotives.
+Make time for a day-trip to nearby Fort Steele Heritage Town and go back in time to experience “wild west” life in a restored 1860s gold rush town.

 Drive north along Highway 95A to Kimberley.